ambitus/pyracf/common/run_as_userid.md

 &nbsp;

-Set the **z/OS userid** this Admin object will use to run pyRACF commands.
+Set the **z/OS userid** this "Admin" object will use to run pyRACF commands.

 #### 📥 Parameters
 * `new_userid`<br>
-  The **z/OS userid** this Admin object will use to run pyRACF commands.
-If you pass in `None`, this will clear any userid previously set for this Admin object.
+  The **z/OS userid** this "Admin" object will use to run pyRACF commands.
+If you pass in `None`, this will clear any userid previously set for this "Admin" object.

 #### ❌ Raises
 * `UserIdError`<br>
-  Raises `UserIdError` when the **z/OS userid** passed is not a valid string from 1 to 8 characters in length (or `None`).
+  Raises `UserIdError` when the **z/OS userid** provided is not a string value between 1 to 8 characters in length.

 #### 💻 Example